lucascompython/RunBeforeBuild/README.md

     <img src="icon.png" width="25%"/>
 </div>

-This plugin is 100% type hinted and it allows the user to define a shell command to run before build (dev) or export (release).
+This plugin is 100% type hinted, and it allows the user to define a shell command to run before build (dev) or export (release).
-Was tested in Godot 4.1 and 4.2.
+It was tested in Godot 4.1 and 4.2.
+Can be used, for example, to compile gdextentions.

 ## Configure